erickzanardo/pathxp/README.md

 ## Modifiers

-Paths can also have modifiers, which is meant to definie metadata about a path, they are done by adding their special identifier at the beginning of the expression, like `[modifiers]{...}`.
+Paths can also have modifiers, which is meant to define metadata about a path, they are done by adding their special identifier at the beginning of the expression, like `[modifiers]{...}`.

 Available modifiers: